 Packages are only accepted from approved vendors through the commissary.

-- All publications, including magazines, comics, graphic novels, books or newspapers, must be ordered and received directly from an approved vendor. - Prisoners must have enough money to pay for any order in advance. - Family or friends may order publications for delivery to a prisoner directly from the approved vendor. - Family or friends of prisoners may place money in a prisoner's account but may not send gifts to an institution.
-You must be an approved visitor before putting money on a prisoner's account. - Deposits may not exceed \$500 total in a single month.
+All publications, including magazines, comics, graphic novels, books or newspapers, must be ordered and received directly from an approved vendor.
+Prisoners must have enough money to pay for any order in advance.
+Family or friends may order publications for delivery to a prisoner directly from the approved vendor.
+Family or friends of prisoners may place money in a prisoner's account but may not send gifts to an institution.
+Deposits may not exceed \$500 total in a single month.